dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.2.5 =
+* Info: No longer compatible to older versions than WordPress 3.6

 = 2.2.4 =
 * New: New input field to select the sharedcount api endpoint. e.g. free.sharedcount.com or plus.sharedcount.com